makrai/notes/szabolcsi97-scope.md

   conditions that come from material inside the DP
   * i.e. even if a referent is introduced into a superordinate DRS, it will never be divorced from its DP-internal conditions
-  * This needs to be stipulated, because Kamp and Reyle's discourse referents are plain variables ranging over the whole universe, and DP-internal conditions are represented as predicated of them
+  * This needs to be stipulated, because Kamp and Reyle's discourse referents are plain variables ranging over the whole universe,
+    * DP-internal conditions are represented as predicated of them
   * In contrast, in (34) and (35) I assume that a referent is a sorted variable
-    * ab ovo restricted to ranging over (plural individuals formed from minimal) witness sets of the generalized quantifier denoted by the DP.
+    * ab ovo restricted to ranging over (plural individuals formed from minimal) witness sets of the generalized quantifier denoted by the DP
     * E.g., the discourse referent introduced by _two men_ is a variable over
       plural individuals made up of two men
-    * Since a witness set, by denition, is of the right "size" and contains only entities drawn from the determiner's restriction, the inseparability of the referent from the information that comes from the DP follows without further stipulation.
+    * Since a witness set, by denition, is of the right "size" and contains only entities drawn from the determiner's restriction, the inseparability of the referent from the information that comes from the DP follows without further stipulation
-* this proposal differs from the usual notion of restricted quantication, which relies on the (smallest) set the GQ lives on, i.e. its common noun set, rather than a witness.
+* this proposal differs from the usual notion of restricted quantication, which relies on the (smallest) set the GQ lives on, i.e. its common noun set, rather than a witness
-* Kamp and Reyle's stipulation in fact takes care of a problem discussed in Abusch (1994) and Reinhart (1995).
+* Kamp and Reyle's stipulation in fact takes care of a problem discussed in Abusch (1994) and Reinhart (1995)
   * example comes from Heim (1982)
-  * _If a cat likes a friend of mine, I always give it to her._ On the intended
+  * _If a cat likes a friend of mine, I always give it to her_
   * a friend of mine > a cat
-  * But if only existential closure is outside the conditional and the predicate _friend of mine_ is in the antecedent, the sentence will be incorrectly veried by any model where there is someone who is not a friend of mine.
+  * But if only existential closure is outside the conditional and the predicate _friend of mine_ is in the antecedent the sentence will be incorrectly verified by any model where there is someone who is not a friend of mine
-  * Abusch (1994) proposes a specic syntactic mechanism to percolate the predicate up to the quantifier.
+  * Abusch (1994) proposes a specic syntactic mechanism to percolate the predicate up to the quantifier
-  * Reinhart (1995) invokes choice functions in the interpretation of indefs.
+  * Reinhart (1995) invokes choice functions in the interpretation of indefs
   * My own proposal is highly compatible with Reinhart's, given that the value of her choice function is exactly my witness set
-  * Reinhart (1995) and Winter (1996) show how to obtain those choice functions compositionally; their procedure might be adopted by the present theory.
+  * Reinhart (1995) and Winter (1996) show how to obtain those choice functions compositionally; their procedure might be adopted by the present theory
 * The behavior of DPs that occur in HRefP and Focus (the latter the functional counterpart of Beghelli and Stowell's ShareP) is straightforwardly derivable from the properties Kamp and Reyle attribute to set denoter referents (sin-